online-go/gtp2ogs/docs/OPTIONS-LIST.md

 --timeout 0
 --maxconnectedgames 20
 --maxconnectedgamesperuser 3
---rejectnewmsg "Currently, this bot is not accepting games, try again later " --boardsizes 9,13,19
+--rejectnewmsg "Currently, this bot is not accepting games, try again later" --boardsizes 9,13,19
 --komis automatic
 --speeds all